yota-code/unitest/README.md

 Generate node via SCADE

-Copy manually the SCADE generated sources into the folder /kcg/<NODE_NAME> with Windows
+Copy manually the SCADE generated sources into the folder /kcg/<NODE_NAME> with Windows (create it if needed)

 # For each new node version